 Then there is the travel cost and this can change significantly based on the time of year too.

 Do you want to deepen your practice on a training near home?
 Maybe in New York?
 If you are on the west coast or wouldn’t mind travelling or could be interested to certify online you could check out the many studio schools in and around the bay area and elsewhere in San Francisco, or down the coast in vibrant Los Angeles.
-Or does the thought of getting out of your everyday environment attract?, traveling to a location for an intensive retreat experience.
-Here you will find all the options which are endless and you can check out all the different curriculum content and requirements, including for the options in America.
+Or does the thought of getting out of your everyday environment attract?, travelling to an exotic location for an intensive yoga teacher training retreat experience.
+Here you will find all the options which are endless and you can check out all the different curriculum content and requirements, including for the options in United States.

 Many say the place with the most diverse range of courses and experience is India, the true home of yoga and where you can seemingly immerse yourself in a spiritual journey of your practice and deep learning.